tatianamac/tm11ty/src/posts/dd-our-ugly-middles.md

 ---
 title: Our Ugly Middles
 description: "Dear Developer, a series"
 summary: The Ugly Middle is that part after the high of the Shiny New Thing has worn off and before the excitement of The End hits.
-While The Ugly Middle is decidedly Not Fun, it can provide us with valuable lessons in resilience and acceptance and teach us how to stop the quest for perfection, particularly for the work we do for ourselves.
+While The Ugly Middle is decidedly Not Fun, it can provide us with valuable lessons.
 date: 2020-04-02 16:09:03
 tags:
   - Dear Developer